-How to adapt the French Riviera aesthetic to your tropical home
+How to Adapt the French Riviera Aesthetic to Your Tropical Home

-From Saint-Tropez to Cannes and Nice, this summer, home interiors are channeling the French Riviera.
+From Saint-Tropez to Cannes and Nice, this summer, home interiors are channeling the French Riviera Aesthetic.

 Here are some simple tips for enjoying a touch of Riviera chic at home, without breaking the bank, and with no need to jet off to a five-star hotel on the Côte d’Azur.
 Look for natural fibres, cool, crisp white, and eye-catching prints as key features of the look.